antonfirsov/docs/2019/09-Sep/ef-core-3-ga/ef-core-3-ga.md

 The full set of issues fixed in 3.1 can be seen in [our issue tracker][15].
 Here are some worth mentioning:

-*   Fixes and improvements for issues recently found in Cosmos
+*   Fixes and improvements for issues recently found in the Cosmos DB provider
-*   DB provider Fixes and improvements for issues recently found in the new LINQ implementation
+*   Fixes and improvements for issues recently found in the new LINQ implementation
 *   Lots of regressions tests added for issues verified as fixed in 3.0
 *   Test stability improvements
 *   Code cleanup